gal7ley/GraViS-Net/README.md

 ## 📖 Introduction

 GraViS-Net is a novel dual-stream framework designed for long-tailed skin lesion classification.
-It integrates appearance features (RGB) with topological structural features derived from the **Sigmoid-Weighted Image Visibility Graph (SW-IVG)** to enhance diagnostic accuracy and robustness.
+It integrates appearance features (RGB) with topological structural features derived from the **Adaptive Soft-Thresholded Image Visibility Graph (AST-IVG)** to enhance diagnostic accuracy and robustness.

 **Key Features:**
-*   **Dual-Stream Architecture:** Combines a strong ResNet50 backbone for visual details (RGB) and a lightweight ResNet18 backbone for topological structures (SW-IVG).
+*   **Dual-Stream Architecture:** Combines a strong ResNet50 backbone for visual details (RGB) and a lightweight ResNet18 backbone for topological structures (AST-IVG).
-*   **SW-IVG Topology:** Utilizes a novel visibility graph construction method to capture structural patterns that are robust to noise and artifacts.
+*   **AST-IVG Topology:** Utilizes a novel visibility graph construction method to capture structural patterns that are robust to noise and artifacts.
 *   **Offline Preprocessing:** Implements an O(N^2) visibility graph construction offline using Numba acceleration, converting complex topology calculation into efficient O(1) data loading during training.
 *   **Geometric Alignment:** Ensures strict spatial consistency between RGB images and topological maps during data augmentation using `Albumentations`.
 *   **Metadata Integration:** Incorporates clinical metadata (e.g., age, anatomical site) via a **FiLM Modulator** for enhanced performance on ISIC 2019 and PAD-UFES-20 datasets.